 - Any intentionally self-inflicted Injury or Illness.
-This exclusion does not apply to the Medical Evacuation Benefit, to the Repatriation of Remains Benefit and to the Bedside Visit Benefit.
+This exclusion does not apply to the Emergency Medical Transportation Benefit, to the Repatriation of Mortal Remains Benefit and to the Emergency Family Travel Arrangements Benefit.

 - Cosmetic surgery or other services for beautification, including any medical complications that are generally predictable and associated with such services by the organized medical community.
 This exclusion does not apply to Reconstructive Surgery to restore a bodily function or to correct a deformity caused by Injury or congenital defect of a newborn child, or to Medically Necessary reconstructive surgery performed to restore symmetry incident to a mastectomy.